sjoerdvankreel/firefly-synth/manual.md

 ## UI
 A knob with a circle in it or a slider with a small dot in it means it can be modulated by the CV matrices.<br/>
+Hover over a control to see a more detailed description.
 There is no theming support.

 It's fully resizable by scaling (by dragging the bottom right corner), but it does not react to OS DPI settings.<br/>
 That means, if you change your DPI settings, you'll have to resize manually.
 Just once, after that, the size is stored in a user settings file.

 ## Feature overview

+- Up to 32 voices in polyphonic mode.
+- Pitchbend and modwheel linked to external MIDI input.
+- Smoothing controls for MIDI input and host BPM changes.
+-

 See the parameter reference document for details.

 ## Context menus